 1. What would you do if you were me?

 If you want to get your kids talking more, give them a voice in your life.
-This builds trust and lets them know that you value their thoughts and opinions.
+This builds trust and lets them know you value their thoughts and opinions.
 Next time you have a situation or decision that requires some thought, ask for their opinion.
 Calling them to a higher level of thought is an exercise in wisdom.
-You don’t need to heed their advice, but just asking will honor them.
+You don’t need to heed their advice, but just asking for it will honor them.

 2. What do you think would make the world better?